Ohio Sex Abuse Lawsuits and Settlements

 The complaint suggests that the hotel staff had multiple opportunities to recognize the telltale signs of sex trafficking but failed to act.
 It details several obvious red flags that should have been apparent to the hotel employees, including:

-- Payments for room stays made in cash.
+• Payments for room stays are made in cash.

-- Requests for rooms isolated from other guests.
+• Requests for rooms are isolated from other guests.

-- A high volume of male visitors to her room were known to the front desk as being associated with her and her trafficker.
+• A high volume of male visitors to her room was known to the front desk as being associated with her and her trafficker.

 The plaintiff also alleges that the hotel’s Wi-Fi was used by her trafficker to post advertisements for her, as part of the sex trafficking operation.
 She argues that Red Roof Inns profited from the rooms rented by her traffickers and from collecting data from the Wi-Fi usage, without implementing any company-wide policies to detect or prevent suspected human trafficking activities at their properties.
 This failure, she contends, constituted a violation of the TVPRA, as the defendants should have known that their commercial venture was part of an illegal activity.